-What is EIFS and How to Design an External Insulation and Finish System
+What is CI and How to Design a Continuous Insulation System

 1. Start by asking: How much do I want to isolate?

-Before designing an EIFS system, we must answer the following questions: Was an energy analysis of the project carried out?
+Before designing an CI system, we must answer the following questions: Was an energy analysis of the project carried out?
 Is there a U value (thermal transmittance) that must be achieved?
 Is it a project developed under the air pollution program, with stricter U values?
-If our EIFS system is designed to achieve the U value required by the project, we can rest assured of its thermal behavior in the future.
+If our CI system is designed to achieve the U value required by the project, we can rest assured of its thermal behavior in the future.

 2. Determine how wide the system is based on your specific conditions

 The width of the system is varied and can range from 2.5 cm to 20 cm, the most common being a width of 8 cm.
 First, the envelope must be defined: what surface will separate the conditioned spaces from the non-conditioned ones?
 Is it a public building that faces the street?
 What impact risks will it have on the system?
-It's not the same to design an EIFS under an eave in a 3rd floor than one that is at street level or exposed to weather conditions (rain, hail, direct sun, wind, others).
+It's not the same to design a CI under an eave in a 3rd floor than one that is at street level or exposed to weather conditions (rain, hail, direct sun, wind, others).

 3. Choose the insulating material according to the project's needs

-As previously stated, you cannot design an EIFS for a standard wall or a ventilated slab in the same manner as a site with water damage.
+As previously stated, you cannot design a CI for a standard wall or a ventilated slab in the same manner as a site with water damage.
 Different insulating solutions can be mixed in the same project, depending on the area where the system is located.
-Also, the U values will be different if the EIFS is applied to a wall or a ventilated slab.
+Also, the U values will be different if the CI is applied to a wall or a ventilated slab.

-4. Define the connection between the EIFS and the insulation systems of the roof, the base, windows, and others
+4. Define the connection between the CI and the insulation systems of the roof, the base, windows, and others

-As it's not a system for roofs or submurations, EIFS forces us to determine how our wall insulation will be connected to the roof insulation: should I wrap everything and fit the EIFS in the roof insulation system?
+As it's not a system for roofs or submurations, CI forces us to determine how our wall insulation will be connected to the roof insulation: should I wrap everything and fit the CI in the roof insulation system?
 Or can it be applied to the wall without the need for splicing?
 As for the base, we must also define how far the insulation will go, and how it will be connected to the floors' insulation.

-5. Resolve the connection between the EIFS and the elements that "interrupt" the system
+5. Resolve the connection between the CI and the elements that "interrupt" the system

 In addition to the roof and the base, all those elements that could "interrupt" the system must be identified and resolved: doors, windows, lighting, and others.
 In existing buildings, all these pre-existences must be considered, and at the same time the substrate on which the system will be applied must be studied: is it a stucco or paint that is easily peeled off?
 Do you need to scrape?
 Can I simply use a primer that improves the adhesion between the wall and the system?

-EIFS is not a painting; It's a solution that has a certain volume and, therefore, requires professional advice to ensure its proper functioning.
+CI is not a painting; It's a solution that has a certain volume and, therefore, requires professional advice to ensure its proper functioning.
 In this sense, it's important to understand the technical characteristics of the product, and require a set of instructions that explains everything we need to know before applying it to our project.

-* EIFS systems are also known as SATE (External Thermal Insulation System), EWIS (External Wall Insulation System), ETICS (External Wall Insulation Composite System), CI (Continuous Insulation), WDVS (Wärmedämmverbund System) or Thermohaut ("Thermal Skin").
+* CI systems are also known as EIFS (Exterior Insulation Finish Systems), SATE (External Thermal Insulation System), EWIS (External Wall Insulation System), ETICS (External Wall Insulation Composite System), WDVS (Wärmedämmverbund System) or Thermohaut ("Thermal Skin").

 The images in this article have been developed by Nicolás Schultz, STO Chile Product Manager.